react-native-datetimepicker/datetimepicker/README.md

 On iOS, the locale can be controlled from xCode, as [documented here](https://developer.apple.com/documentation/xcode/adding-support-for-languages-and-regions).

-There is also the iOS-only locale prop that can be used to force locale in some cases but its usage is discouraged due to not working robustly in all picker modes.
+There is also the iOS-only locale prop that can be used to force locale in some cases but its usage is discouraged due to [not working robustly in all picker modes](./docs/images/ios_date_new.png) (note the mixed month and day names).

 For Expo, follow the [localization docs](https://docs.expo.dev/distribution/app-stores/#localizing-your-ios-app).